molenzwiebel/Mimic/web/README.md

 During development, you can use `yarn watch` to start a webserver at [localhost:8081](http://localhost:8081).
 This webserver uses Hot Module Reloading to automatically refresh the UI whenever a file is edited.

 Building a release bundle can be done using `yarn bundle`.
-This will generate a folder called `dist/` that contains all files, _except index.html_.
+This will generate a folder called `dist/` that contains all files, _except index.html, manifest.json and the icons directory_.
 You will need to copy the index.html from `src/`.

 ## License